-Starting an Bates Club or Organization
+Starting a Bates Student Club

 In drafting a constitution, an interest group should pay attention to the following items and include them in the body of the document:

-- Stated Purpose of organization
+- Stated purpose of club

 - Terms for attaining membership and keeping membership.
 Rights and responsibilities of members.
 Distinctions between decisions to be made by members and decisions to be made by officers.
 Distinctions, if any, between voting and non-voting members